 The Australian Women’s History Network promotes research and writing in all fields of women’s history.
 It brings together scholars, students and others working in women’s history to exchange ideas, information, support and resources.

 The Network publishes Lilith: A Feminist History Journal.
 The journal, first published in Melbourne in 1984, is peer-reviewed and publishes articles and reviews in all areas of women’s, feminist and gender history (not limited to Australia) in July each year.
 For further information see the Lilith page.

-Our newest initiative is VIDA: Blog of the Australian Women’s History Network.
+Our blog is VIDA: Blog of the Australian Women’s History Network.
 The blog welcomes contributions from feminist historians throughout their career, both within and beyond the academy.

-We are affiliated with the International Federation for Research in Women’s History, and hold an annual symposium in conjunction with the Australian Historical Association conference in early July each year.
+We are affiliated with the International Federation for Research in Women’s History and hold a membership to the Australian Historical Association.

 If you would like to join the Network, please see our Membership page.
 Members receive regular news about events, resources, publications and other opportunities via our email list.
 They also support the Mary Bennett Prize and other mentoring activities for postgraduate students and early career researchers.